Aleksandr Kokorin: Spartak Moscow

 On 2 August 2020, Spartak Moscow announced the signing of Kokorin to a three-year contract, with the option of an additional year, after his Zenit St.Petersburg contract had expired.

 Fiorentina

 On 21 January 2021, Spartak announced that they had reached an agreement with Serie A club Fiorentina on Kokorin's transfer.
 On 27 January 2021, Fiorentina confirmed that the club signed a contract with Kokorin.
 He became the second Russian to sign for the club, the first being Andrei Kanchelskis in 1997.

 In August 2022, he was loaned to Aris Limassol.
 He helped the club win their first ever Cypriot First Division championship, and was voted as the most valuable player of the Cypriot season.
 In September 2023, he returned to Aris on loan for another year.

+He ended his professional career in 2026.